-With Medicare Part D, all Medicare beneficiaries have access to the Medicare drug benefit through private plans approved by the federal government.
+With Medicare Part D, all Medicare beneficiaries have access to the Medicare drug benefit through private plans approved by CMS.
 The drug benefit is offered through stand-alone prescription drug plans (PDPs) and Medicare Advantage prescription drug (MA-PD) plans.
 Part D is a market model, transferring risk to private plan sponsors, which then act as the insurers for Part D benefits.

-Potential Part D False Claims Act violations for whistleblower exposure include: Billing for drugs not provided; billing for brand name drugs when generics are dispensed; billing for non-covered drugs as covered; billing multiple payers for the same prescription (except as required for coordination of benefit transactions); splitting prescriptions to receive additional fees; failure to apply “maximum allowable cost” pricing to drugs, submitting claims for drugs that have expired National Drug Code identifiers; billing for prescriptions with false physician identifiers; billing for drugs dispensed drugs without prior authorization; submitting claims for brand-name drugs when generics were dispensed; splitting prescriptions; and submitting claims for quantities of drugs over approved limits.
+Potential Part D False Claims Act violations for whistleblower claims include: submitting claims or other false documentation for drugs not provided; submitting claims or other false documentation for brand name drugs when generics are dispensed; submitting claims or other false documentation for non-covered drugs as covered; submitting claims or other false documentation to multiple payors for the same prescription (except as required for coordination of benefit transactions); failure to apply “maximum allowable cost” pricing to drugs, submitting claims or other false documentation concerning drugs containing other false representations to CMS, including but not limited to: false physician identifiers, and brand-name drugs when generics were dispensed.

-Manufacturer Part D fraud can take the form of unlawful kickbacks to either the dispensing provider or the Part D Plan, or the submission of false information in connection with its obligation under the Discount Program Agreement.
+Manufacturer Part D fraud can also take the form of unlawful kickbacks, to either the dispensing provider or the Part D Plan, or the submission of false information in connection with its obligation under the Discount Program Agreement.